insomnyawolf/Ps3CameraDriver/README.md

 WIC is a fucking nightmare, making this appear as a camera is a challenge and it's windows fault, they didnt need to make it so complicated.

+## Current issues

+May need some help

+* De-vayer firler not working properly
+* Camera output performance is low (i am trying to optimize it but for some reason it breaks when i try to do so ;-;)